 Mutual funds may invest in securities or other mutual funds denominated or traded in currencies other than the Canadian dollar.
 Changes in foreign currency exchange rates will affect the value of the securities in the Fund.
 Generally, when the Canadian dollar rises in value against a foreign currency, your investment is worth fewer Canadian dollars.
 Similarly, when the Canadian dollar decreases in value against a foreign currency, your investment is worth more Canadian dollars.
 This phenomenon is known as "currency risk", which is the possibility that a stronger Canadian dollar will reduce returns for Canadians investing outside Canada, and a weaker Canadian dollar will increase returns for Canadians investing outside Canada, and this can affect the day-to-day value of a mutual fund, especially if the Fund holds a lot of foreign investments.
 Some funds may hedge (protect against) the risk of changes in foreign currency exchange rates of the underlying assets of the fund.
 Some funds may also use derivative instruments such as futures contracts and forward contracts to mitigate the impact of exchange rate fluctuations.
-See subheading "Risk Factors - Derivatives Risk".
+See subheading "What are the risks of investing in a Mutual Fund? - Derivatives Risk".